sdziallas/comp55/docs/labs/13-Refact.md

 ```

 But why stop there?
 Use formulas to establish the relationships between all of these numbers,
-since they really are in this case referencing each other.
+since they are in this case referencing each other.

 ❤️